 - Try to answer the phone on the second ring.
 Answering the phone too quickly can catch the caller off guard, while waiting too long is inconsiderate of the caller’s time.

-- Answer with a friendly greeting.
-(Example - “Good Afternoon, IMT Customer Service, this is Sherrie.
-How may I help you?”).
+- Answer with a friendly greeting. ( Example - “Good Afternoon, IMT Productivity Solutions this is Sherrie.
+How may I help you?” ).

-- Smile — it shows, over the phone.
+- Smile — it shows over the phone by adding a positive lift to your voice.

 - Ask the caller for their name, even if their name is not necessary for the call, it shows the caller that you have taken an interest in them.
 You may want to write down their name as soon as they say it so you don’t forget it and can use it later on in the conversation.